bcholodenko/ftools-python/README.md

 original and only rebuilds sections where something actually changed.
 An unmodified workspace produces a byte-identical copy of the original.

+Every `.vbf`'s ASCII header declares a `file_checksum` (a CRC-32 over the binary content), and every section separately carries its own CRC-16.
+`pack` always recalculates both correctly from scratch when saving, so a packed file's checksums are always valid regardless of what the input looked like.

+If an imagefs section's repacked size grows beyond its original size (for example after significantly enlarging an image), `pack` prints a warning: real hardware appears to allocate a fixed amount of space per section, and exceeding it can produce visual corruption even though the resulting file is well-formed.
+See `background_migration.py` below for a tool that edits within a fixed size budget instead of growing it.

 ##### Working with a VBF that already has a bad checksum

-Every `.vbf` carries a CRC-32 of its own binary content in the ASCII header, and both `unpack` and `pack` verify it before doing anything else.
-If you have a file that's already been hand-modified by some other means (so the stored checksum is now stale) and you still want to work with it, pass `--ignore-crc`:
+Both `unpack` and `pack` verify the file-level CRC-32 before doing anything else.
+If you have a file whose stored checksum is already stale for some other reason and you still want to work with it, pass `--ignore-crc`:

 ```
 python3 ftool.py unpack already-modified.vbf ./workspace/ --ignore-crc